mecaneer23/Ndo/README.md

 | <kbd>u</kbd>                                                             | Undo change                         |
 | <kbd>y</kbd>                                                             | Copy todo to clipboard              |

+## View a todo list online

+Go to [this link](https://mecaneer23.github.io/Ndo/web-display) and upload your file

 ## Contributing

 Use the following linters and formatters: